 Let's say you want to know a six-sided die is fair or unfair (Advanced Statistics by Dr. Larry Stephens).
 If the die is fair then each side will have an equal probability of coming up; if not, then one or more of the sides will come up more often.
 Now, test 120 rolls of the die and enter the data into Excel.
 We would expect each side of the die to come up 20 times (120/6):

-Then, in an empty cell, begin typing the formula "=chitest(".
-Excel will prompt for the observed and expected ranges:
+Then, in an empty cell, begin typing the formula "=chitest(" and Excel will prompt for the observed and expected ranges:

 Use your mouse to select the Observed (actual_range) and Expected range.
 Put a comma between the two and a parenthesis at the end and hit return.